Claus Strunz: Biography

 Strunz was one of four presenters of the TV duel between Angela Merkel and Martin Schulz for the 2017 federal elections.
 Strunz quoted SPD chancellor candidate Schulz as follows: "What the refugees bring to us is more valuable than gold."
 Schulz then fully echoed the quotation used against him by the AfD: "What the refugees bring to us is more valuable than gold.
 It is the unwavering belief in the dream of Europe.
 A dream we lost at some point."
 Strunz also asked with reference to the 226,000 persons obliged to leave Germany at the end of June 2017: "When will they be gone?"
 This choice of words and the fact that Strunz did not specifically mention the proportion of tolerated persons (159,678) met with criticism on the internet and in the media.

+In October 2024, Strunz became CEO and editorial director of Euronews which came under criticism as their owners are tied to Hungarian prime minister Viktor Orbán.
+Therefore, rivaling Brussels news outlet Politico Europe voiced criticism about Strunz becoming appointed.